hannahbultmann/hannahbultmann/README.md

 # 👋 Hi, I'm Hannah
 - 👩‍🎓 A sociology and computational linguistics student at Bielefeld University
-- 📗 An Editor of the student magazine ✨<b>soz</b>usagen✨ at the Faculty of Sociology
+- 📗 An Editor of the student magazine <b>soz</b>usagen at the Faculty of Sociology

 ## I'm interested in...
 - 💞 Grafic design with Adobe Indesign and Canva
 - 📚 Reading contemporary literature
-- ➗ Statistics and data analysis with Stata
+- ➗ Statistics and data analysis
 - 🇪🇸 Learning Spanish